-- The consultant presents three maps – each of which conforms to the law governing this process – for the Legislature’s consideration.
+- The consultant presents three maps for the Legislature’s consideration.

 - The public and legislators are given approximately one month to offer comment, ask questions and suggest changes.

-- Legislators vote (anticipated to be August 18) to select which map will become the official district map.
-Maps will be numbered 1-3 and will be considered in succession, with the selected map being the first one to receive the required five-vote majority.
+- Legislators vote to select which map will become the official district map, with the selected map being the first one to receive the required five-vote majority.

-- Once a majority vote is reached, the chosen map will become official on January 1, 2024.
-(The existing districts will continue to be represented by the current legislators until December 31, 2023.)
+- The chosen map will become official on January 1, 2024.
+The new map will be publicly available for reference, but the pre-existing districts will continue to be represented by the current legislators until December 31, 2023.